ICAS Sustainability Panel

 Policy and Guidance Group

-Dr George Cobb, Committee Convenor
+Dr George Cobb, Panel Convener

 George is a leading sustainability professional who currently holds the position of Group Sustainability Accountant at SSE Plc, a FTSE 35 company based in the UK.
 His primary focus is advising executive management on best value capital expenditure decisions which seek to balance the economic, social and environmental concerns of key stakeholders.
-Prior to joining SSE, George qualified as a Charted Accountant in 2010 having trained with PwC in Edinburgh.
+Prior to joining SSE, George qualified as a Chartered Accountant in 2010 having trained with PwC in Edinburgh.
 George graduated from the University of Dundee having completed a BAcc, an MA and a PhD, with his postgraduate research published in international accounting journals.
 George is also the Vice Chair of the Capital Expenditure work stream for The Prince of Wales Accounting for Sustainability project.

 Dave Marshall, Guidance Group Chairperson